simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="23">**23 INDIA**</a>

-In the epic designs of India all can be coordinated.
+In the epic designs of India all can be coördinated.
 If in the crowd, your next neighbor should be a skeleton, pale with leprosy, you are not frightened.
 Next to you will lean a Sadhu, colored with blue stripes and with a head-dress made of cow dung.
 You are not surprised.
 A Fakir with toothless cobras will cheat you.
 You are smiling.
 The chariot of Jagernath crushes the crowd---you are not astonished.
 There is a procession of fearful Nagis of Rajputana with blades like curved fangs.
 You are calm.
 And where are those for whose sake you have come to India?
 They do not sit in the bazaars and they do not walk in processions.
 And you will not enter their dwellings without their consent.
 But do they really exist?
 Are not leisurely authors writing about them only for the sake of being unique?
 Yes, they do exist.
 Their knowledge and their skill do exist.
 And in this sharpening of human qualities is being exalted all human substance.
 And no leprosy will turn you away from India.

 - - - - -